 Dentures are a common tooth replacement option using a removable prosthetic device that’s capable of restoring form and function to your mouth when some or even all of your teeth are lost.

-The most popular tooth replacement procedure today is the implante dental.
+The most popular tooth replacement procedure today is the dental implant.
 Dental implants use a titanium post that is fused directly to the jawbone and then connected to a natural-looking prosthetic tooth in order to provide the highest level of strength and support of all tooth replacement methods.

 While the dental implant procedure is more invasive than some other tooth replacement options, it’s still considered minimally invasive due to modern techniques.
 Additionally, dental implants can actually be used in tandem with other tooth replacement options to make them even more effective.